ai/keyux/README.md

 </ul>
 ```

-Users will use <kbd>Tab</kbd> to get inside the menu, and will use either
+Users will use <kbd>Tab</kbd> to get inside the listbox, and will use either
 arrows or <kbd>Home</kbd>,
 <kbd>End</kbd> or an item name to navigate inside.